Montreal, Quebec is Almost like Being in Europe

 The greatest monument to the traditional Catholic faith of Quebecois is this huge basilica, at Queen Mary Road near Chemin Côte des Neiges, where piles of crutches testify to the healing powers of prayer.

 Montreal’s signature Olympic Tower leans over the eastern part of the city, next to Olympic Stadium.
-Adjacent are the Biodome, an exhibition of four climatic zones; the huge Olympic pool, usually open to the public for swimming; and the Botanical Gardens, one of the largest such centers in the world, including the intriguing Insectarium.
+Adjacent is the Biodome, an exhibition of four climatic zones; the huge Olympic pool, usually open to the public for swimming; and the Botanical Gardens, one of the largest such centers in the world, including the intriguing Insectarium.

 Indoors or out, there’s plenty to do in Montreal.
 On any given day, there are concerts, plays, art openings, and films, but if you want to get outside, the city offers everything from biking to skiing!